foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 # ffem-app-integration-sample
-Sample app to demonstrate external app integration with ffem Match
+This sample app shows how to run a ffem Match test from your app

 # Setup